gaffe23/gaffe-ota2/switchy/README.md

 	   0x80486e0 <main+16>: mov    eax,ds:0x804b050
 	gdb-peda$

-The function retrieves the XOR result from address `[ebp-0x1]` and stores it in eax in order to make it the return value for the function.
-Then it cleans up the stack and returns.
+This part consists of only a couple of instructions.
+It retrieves the result of the XOR operation that was stored earlier at address `[ebp-0x1]`, and then stores it in `eax`.
+On x86, the `eax` register usually contains the return value for an instruction.
+Right after this, the function cleans up the stack and returns, so the function is actually returning the byte value that is calculated from the XOR operation.

-Having gone through this function, what conclusions can we draw about it?
-Well, since it seems to conditionally choose only one option out of the repeating pattern, and it uses an offset to calculate which option to jump to, then this code was almost certainly generated from a C `switch` statement.
-That certainly makes sense given the name of the challenge, "Switchy".
+Having the function this much, what conclusions can we draw about it?
+Well, since it seems to conditionally choose only one option out of the repeating pattern, and it uses an offset to calculate which option to jump to, we can conclude that this code was almost certainly generated from a C `switch` statement.
+That also makes sense given the name of the challenge, "Switchy".

-Overall, it looks like the program is doing some complicated manipulation of characters to produce some kind of output.
-The flag might be in there somewhere, but currently the program is just outputting garbage.
+Overall, it looks like the program is XORing various values together in order to print its output byte by byte.
+The flag might be in the binary somewhere, but currently the program is just outputting garbage.
 Let's step through the program and see what the actual data looks like as it's printing the individual characters.

-I begin stepping through `main`, and then step into the first call to the function at `0x8048470`.
-I step through to the point where the function loads two byte values and XORs them together:
+I begin stepping through `main`.
+I step into the first call to the function `0x8048470`.
+I step through the `jmp` instruction that implements the C `switch` statement.
+Then, I reach the point where the function has loaded its two byte values and is about to XOR them together:

 	gdb-peda$ si
 	[-----------------------------------------------------registers-----------------------------------------------------]